Testing for financial crashes using the Log Periodic Power Law mode: Is the Underlying Mechanism Correct?

 \subsection{Index: raw versus log}

-From Eq.
-(11), it is the log of the price index that needs to be fitted to the LPPL although the LPPL is often fitted to the raw index data.
-Johansen and Sornette \cite{JS:2001} justify the use of the raw data by assuming that the price drop in the crash is proportional to the price over and above the fundamental value rather than being proportional simply to the price.
+Note from Eq. \ref{p3} that it is the log of the price index that needs to be fitted to the LPPL, although in practice the LPPL model has often been fitted to the raw index data. \cite{JS:2001} recommend the use of the raw data when the price drop in the crash is proportional to the price over and above the fundamental value rather than being proportional simply to the price.
 That is, they replace the condition \ref{dp1} by:

-where $p_1$ is the fundamental value, which they do not further define.
+where $p_1$ is the fundamental value (which they do not further define).

-Johansen and Sornette \cite{JS:2001} introduce the assumption that the rise in price since the beginning of the bubble is much less than the amount by which the price at the beginning of the bubble is above the fundamental value.
+\cite{JS:2001} introduce the assumption that the rise in price since the beginning of the bubble is much less than the amount by which the price at the beginning of the bubble is above the fundamental value.
 Thus

 where $t_0$ is the time of the beginning of the bubble.
 Even if the asset's fundamental value is not estimated in the model, the above assumption is weakly testable.
 If the price rise during the bubble is greater than the price at the beginning of the bubble, i.e. $p(t) > 2 p(t_0)$, then the condition of Eq. \ref{small price rise} cannot be fulfilled unless the fundamental price is negative.
 We assume that this is not what is intended.
 So we can test whether or not this assumption is met.